5 min read

 The content juggernaut powers the cinematic experience for global audiences and has its formula down.

-Now, as the holiday season comes to a close, investors will be watching closely to see that the company can continue to deliver in 2020 on the lofty expectations baked into the stock.
+As the holiday season comes to a close, investors will be watching closely to see that the company can continue to deliver in 2020 on the lofty expectations baked into the stock.
 Beyond that, the company will have to continue to deliver on its big bet on content: the $71 billion purchase of 21st Century Fox in March of this year.

 And as it dominates the big screen, Disney is now setting its sight on the rapidly expanding Direct-to-Consumer (DTC) market.
 Disney +, its subscription streaming service, and high-profile ad-supported streaming player Hulu – which Disney gained control of as part of the Fox deal – are key initiatives for the year ahead and closely watched by investors.

-Continuing to create the unrivaled content consumers and investors have come to expect this holiday season will only be the beginning for the company.
+Continuing to create the unrivaled content, consumers and investors have come to expect this holiday season will only be the beginning for the company.
 Finding new and innovative ways to deliver it directly will be a closely-watched challenge in the year ahead.

 Don’t have access?
 Register for a free trial here.